rbutera/tempo-web/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Build artifacts are stored in the `dist/` directory.

+Run `ng build` to build Tempo.
 Use the `--prod` flag for a production build.

 ## Running unit tests